Pediatric Hospital Care

 Guest trays can also be ordered through the nurse if you'd prefer to order room service for yourself.
 These meals are not covered by insurance and will be included in the hospital bill.

 Playing can be very therapeutic for children.
-That's why Gundersen offers a couple options for kids to still have fun while staying in the hospital.
+That's why Gundersen offers a couple options for patients to still have fun while staying in the hospital.

 The pediatric playroom has a variety of age-appropriate activities.
 It is open from 8:30 a.m. to 12 p.m. and again at 1:30 to 8 p.m.